squarism/wallet_tail/README.md

 ## Wire Up Your Wallets ##

 1. Edit conf/foocoin.conf.example as described within the file
-2. Save it as a new file called foocoin.conf if you wanted to watch your foocoin wallet
+1. Save it as a new file called foocoin.conf if you wanted to watch your foocoin wallet
-3. You would create one file under conf for each wallet you want to watch.
+1. You would create one file under conf for each wallet you want to watch.
 If you only have one wallet, then just create one file.

 For example:

-         litecoin.conf --> your litecoin wallet that's solo mining namecoin.conf --> your namecoin wallet that's solo mining
+    conf/litecoin.conf --> your litecoin wallet details
+    conf/namecoin.conf --> your namecoin wallet details

 ## Run it ##